St Louis reopens updated Gateway Arch Museum

 In addition to making the arch and its park easier to access by foot or bike instead of by car, the Gateway Arch Museum has been completely rethought to address a new generation of citizens.

-It will open to the public on July 4, 2018, as part of St. Louis' annual Independence Day festivities.
+It will open to the public on July 3, 2018, just ahead of St. Louis' annual Independence Day festivities.

 "People talk about the Gateway Arch the way they talk about the pyramids or the Eiffel Tower," Eric Moraczewski, executive director at the Gateway Arch Park Foundation, told CNN Travel.